 Basic Potting Mix Recipe

 You’ll need a container for measuring, a large bucket for mixing in, access to water (kettle and hose/watering can), sieve; a small fork and trowel, a container for pre-soaking the coir peat and your ingredients.

-- 1 part pre-soaked Coir Peat – Coir peat is a cheap but long lasting renewable resource so is a good environmental choice (a waste by-product from coconut-processing industry).
+- 1 part pre-soaked Coir Peat – Coir peat is a cheap but long lasting renewable resource so is a more responsible environmental choice (a waste by-product from coconut-processing industry).
 The finer product left behind after the husk fibre is processed is called coconut coir or coir peat – not to be confused with peat moss!

 - 1 part Vermiculite* (Grade 3 is a good size) – Vermiculite is the silvery grey colour you often see in potting mixes.
 It is natural volcanic mineral that has been expanded with heat to increase its water holding capacity and can come from a variety of sources.
 I use a brand from Australia.

 - Vermiculite has a moderate CEC (cation exchange capacity) so can hold/make available minerals to the plants. [* If unavailable, use coarse sand - see Tips]

 - 2 parts sieved Compost - (preferably home made but a commercial certified organic mix is an alternative if you haven’t got your own).